 \section{Introduction}

-The specification of effective reward functions remains a fundamental bottleneck in the deployment of reinforcement learning (RL) systems.
-While the formal objective of an RL agent is the maximization of a cumulative return, in most complex, high-dimensional domains, the primary task objective is inherently sparse or delayed.
-This temporal discrepancy creates a severe challenge in credit assignment \cite{sutton2018reinforcement, foerster2018counterfactual}, as agents struggle to associate specific exploratory actions with distant positive outcomes.
-Consequently, the empirical success of modern RL often depends heavily on the manual engineering of auxiliary feedback commonly referred to as reward shaping rather than relying solely on improvements to the underlying optimization algorithms.
+Defining effective reward functions remains a fundamental bottleneck in the deployment of reinforcement learning (RL) systems.
+While an RL agent aims to maximize cumulative return, tasks in complex, high-dimensional environments tend to involve sparse or delayed rewards.
+This temporal discrepancy creates a severe challenge for credit assignment \cite{sutton2018reinforcement, foerster2018counterfactual}, as agents struggle to associate specific exploratory actions with distant positive outcomes.
+Consequently, the empirical success of modern RL often depends heavily on manually engineered auxiliary feedback, commonly referred to as reward shaping, rather than improvements in optimization algorithms.

-In cooperative multi-agent reinforcement learning (MARL), this challenge is significantly amplified by non-stationarity and the absolute necessity for joint exploration.
-As multiple agents interact within a shared Markov game \cite{littman1994markov}, auxiliary rewards do not merely accelerate individual learning trajectories; they form the underlying incentive structure that governs emergent coordination.
-When shaping signals are misspecified, agents often develop brittle or parasitic strategies.
-They learn to maximize a localized proxy signal, such as hoarding resources or prioritizing subtasks while failing to contribute to the global task return.
-In coordination-intensive environments like Overcooked-AI \cite{carroll2019overcooked, hu2020other}, such reward pathologies manifest themselves as corridor congestion or synchronization failures, effectively decoupling agent behavior from the global objective.
+In cooperative multi-agent reinforcement learning (MARL), this challenge is further exacerbated by non-stationarity and the need for coordination among agents.
+As multiple agents interact within a shared Markov game \cite{littman1994markov}, auxiliary rewards not only accelerate individual learning but also shape the incentive structure governing emergent coordination.
+When reward shaping signals are mis-specified, agents may develop brittle or parasitic strategies.
+Consequently, they tend to maximize local proxy rewards, such as hoarding resources or prioritizing subtasks, while failing to contribute to the global task objective.
+In coordination-intensive environments such as Overcooked-AI \cite{carroll2019overcooked, hu2020other}, these reward pathologies emerge as corridor congestion or synchronization failures, effectively decoupling agent behaviors from the global objective.